bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 **Pieter Wuille**: 00:25:39

-The co-author on, I think, all the `MuSig` papers so far.
+The co-author on, I think, all the MuSig papers so far.

 **Tim Ruffing**: 00:25:43

 Yes.
-So it is, I think, started with what we now call `MuSig1`.
+So it is, I think, started with what we now call MuSig1.

 **Pieter Wuille**: 00:25:51

-Or Broken `MuSig1`.
+Or Broken MuSig1.

 **Tim Ruffing**: 00:25:53

-Broken `MuSig1`, and I wasn't really involved in that paper, so maybe Pieter can...
+Broken MuSig1, and I wasn't really involved in that paper, so maybe Pieter can...

 **Pieter Wuille**: 00:25:57

-Yeah, I mean, and even that had an old history that came before it because right now we're talking about multisignatures and so that is talking about the use case where there is someone `on-chain` who wants a policy of multiple public keys Yes, we should actually first talk about what this is going to do, right?
+Yeah, I mean, and even that had an old history that came before it because right now we're talking about multisignatures and so that is talking about the use case where there is someone on-chain who wants a policy of multiple public keys Yes, we should actually first talk about what this is going to do, right?

 **Tim Ruffing**: 00:26:20